There is no fee unless we win!

 • Cost-of-living increases for pensions

-Your employer pays the full premium for lost wages and permanent disability.
+Your employer pays the entire premium for lost wages and permanent disability.

-You are thus contributing to the cost of coverage and have an absolute right under the law to receive appropriate benefits!
+Thus, you are contributing to the cost of coverage and have an absolute right under the law to receive appropriate benefits!

 Physicians must be part of the approved network of medical providers, but you are allowed to select any of those providers you wish.
 Most physicians (but not all) are authorized providers.
 If you are injured at work, you can usually go to the emergency room or your own physician and be confident they will be an authorized provider.
-The first physician you see is required to file the Worker’s Compensation claim application for you, so be sure to tell them you were hurt on the job!
-Once you have filed your claim, all the related medical bills, including approved medications, will be paid for.
+The first physician you see is required to file a worker’s compensation claim application for you, so be sure to tell them you were hurt on the job!
+Once you have filed your claim and accepted, all the related medical bills, including approved medications, will be paid for.

 If you miss more than 3 days of work, you will receive compensation for lost wages.
 However, your physician must certify in writing that you are unable to work.